QuantEcon/lecture-source-jl/rst_files/introduction_to_types.rst

     struct Foo4{T1 <: Real, T2 <: Real, T3 <: AbstractVecOrMat{<:Real}}
         a::T1
         b::T2
-        c::T3  # Should check dimensions as well end
+        c::T3  # should check dimensions as well end
-    foo = Foo4(a, b, c)  # No problem, and high performance
+    foo = Foo4(a, b, c)  # no problem, and high performance

 This ensures that